Van Zandt Medical Center DuBois VA Outpatient Clinic

 Van Zandt Medical Center DuBois VA Outpatient Clinic - Du Bois, PA

-Van Zandt Medical Center Dubois Va Outpatient Clinic is a dual diagnosis rehab center located at 5690 Shaffer Road in the 15801 zip code in Du Bois, PA.
+Van Zandt Medical Center Dubois Va Outpatient Clinic is a dual diagnosis treatment center located at 5690 Shaffer Road in the 15801 zip code in Du Bois, PA.
 It is operated by the U. S. Department of Veterans Affairs.
-Van Zandt Medical Center Dubois Va Outpatient Clinic provides naltrexone administration.
-Some of the treatment approaches used by Van Zandt Medical Center Dubois Va Outpatient Clinic include relapse prevention treatment, rational emotive behavioral therapy and counseling for trauma victims.
-Van Zandt Medical Center Dubois Va Outpatient Clinic provides regular outpatient treatment and outpatient rehab.
-It also provides residential substance use treatment.
-Other addiction treatment offered includes general addiction disorder treatment.
+Van Zandt Medical Center Dubois Va Outpatient Clinic provides administers naltrexone.
+Some of the treatment approaches used by Van Zandt Medical Center Dubois Va Outpatient Clinic include DBT, rational emotive behavioral therapy and anger management.
+Van Zandt Medical Center Dubois Va Outpatient Clinic provides outpatient rehab and regular outpatient treatment.
+It also provides residential treatment for substance abuse.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 5690 Shaffer Road, Du Bois, PA 15801